vabarbosa/simple-data-vis/README.md

 # Demo

-The [`/demo`](https://github.com/ibm-watson-data-lab/simple-data-vis/tree/master/demo) folder of the respository contains the source for this [page](https://ibm-watson-data-lab.github.io/simple-data-vis/demo/simpledatavis.html).
+The [`/demo`](https://github.com/ibm-watson-data-lab/simple-data-vis/tree/master/demo) folder of the repository contains the source for this [page](https://ibm-watson-data-lab.github.io/simple-data-vis/demo/simpledatavis.html).